Porters’ Lodge refurbishment unveiled

 After almost five months of building work, the renovation of the College Porters’ Lodge has been completed.

-The refurbishment has substantially improved the accessibility, appearance and environmental impact of the Lodge, which has not had significant renovation for many years.
+The refurbishment has substantially improved the accessibility, appearance and sustainability of the Lodge, which has not had significant renovation for many years.

 The Lodge front desk has been reorientated to improve the visual line to the College entrance.

 The Lodge was moved to a temporary structure on the Front Quad lawn when the building works commenced on 29 November 2021, alongside two sheds to house post and parcels.

 Most notably, a hydraulic lift has been embedded into the floor of the arched area to allow unaided access for wheelchair users.

 A secondary gate and railings have been installed, allowing the main wooden gate entrance to remain open during the day and make the entrance much more welcoming, whilst enhancing security and access restrictions for unauthorised visitors.

 The hydraulic lift, seen towards the right of this picture, is embedded in the floor when not in use.

 Another significant change includes reorientating the Lodge counter by 90 degrees to improve the visual line to the College entrance.
 The various electronic panels for CCTV, fire alarms and other IT systems have been decluttered, making the working and reception spaces more ergonomic for staff and users.